npfang/factorio-bootstrap-bots/README.md

 - Personal Roboport MK0.
 A roboport with low range and max capacity of 3 bots.
 - Colonisation gear.
 Weak armor with enough slots for the robotport and solar panels.

-The mod also unlocks the Automated Construction technology so you can create more blueprints.
 There are no recipes for any of the new items, so don't lose them!